Chocolate Toxicity Calculator

 Can Dogs Eat White Chocolate

 Compared to Milk chocolate or Dark chocolate, white chocolate is not that toxic, because amount of Theobromine (component – that is toxic to dogs and other pets) is low in white chocolate.
 Therefore you might not see any symptoms in your dog after eating white chocolate.
 We DO NOT RECOMMEND sharing any sweet with your dog, as they are high in fat.
 Simply there shouldn’t be any dog chocolates as they may be lethal.

-The clinical signs of poisoning depend on several factors such as:
+The symptoms of chocolate poisoning depend on several factors such as:

 - Amount of ingested chocolate